benmoumen/aries-oca-bundles/docs/contributing/OCABundleCreation.md

 - **Other files**: (optional) Other files related to the OCA Bundle, such as the images used in the branding.json file.

-The pull request will be reviewed according to the lightweight [governance] process and merged (or not) into the repository.

-[governance]: ../governance/GOVERNANCE.md

 ### README File Content

 The README.md file for the OCA Bundle **MUST** be present and **MUST** include